 Partners in Cancer Transitions

 A monthly support group specifically designed for couples who are navigating the cancer experience.
 Education and support are offered to the commonalities and differences a couple may experience as each one’s life is impacted by cancer.
-Topics addressed target interests and circumstances of this population to meet changing needs and challenges.
 The importance of attending to the physical, emotional, mental, social and spiritual dimensions of life as an individual and as part of a couple is highlighted, along with community building with others engaged in cancer management.
 For dates and times, please visit our calendar.
 To register, call (815) 344-8000.

 Pink Ribbon Yoga